 Phoenix, German director Christian Petzold's stunning inversion of Vertigo, starring Nina Hoss as a Holocaust survivor whose appearance has been altered by violence and surgery (teens and up).

 Shaun the Sheep Movie, Aardman Animations' sublimely silly feature-length excursion into dialogue-free stop-motion shenanigans (kids and up).

 Stations of the Cross, Dietrich Brüggemann's formally rigorous meditation on the dark side of religious rigor (older teens and up).

 Ten Honorable Mentions: The Big Short; Gett: The Trial of Vivian Amsalam; Girlhood; The Hunger Games: Mockingjay — Part 2; Jafar Panahi's Taxi; Mr. Holmes; The Peanuts Movie; Salt of the Earth; Steve Jobs; When Marnie Was There.

 Steven D. Greydanus.
 "Brilliance in the Darkness."
 National Catholic Register (January 18, 2016).

 This article is reprinted with permission from National Catholic Register.
 To subscribe to the National Catholic Register call 1-800-421-3230.

-Steven D. Greydanus is film critic for the National Catholic Register and Decent Films, the online home for his film writing.
-He writes regularly for Christianity Today, Catholic World Report and other venues, and is a regular guest on several radio shows.
-He lives in New Jersey with his wife Suzanne and their seven children.Copyright © 2016 National Catholic Register
+Deacon Steven D. Greydanus is film critic for the National Catholic Register and Decent Films, the online home for his film writing.
+He is a permanent deacon in the Archdiocese of Newark, New Jersey where he lives with his wife Suzanne and their seven children.Copyright © 2016 National Catholic Register

 back to top